jlyonsmith/Tson/Website/app/home/tson_format.md

     url: "http://tsonspec.org"
     created: 2014-06-01

-Here is one that is a bit more complex, that has an example of all the main features:
+Here is one that is a bit more complex that shows all of the main TSON features:

     # TSON data file example that
     # is still convertible to JSON